Like and subscribe — and read the disclaimers, please.

-A YouTube disclaimer is a statement placed on a Youtube video or in the video’s description that helps reduce legal liabilities or provide protection for original content.
+A YouTube disclaimer is a statement made verbally in a YouTube video or written in the description that helps reduce various legal liabilities or provides protection for original content.

 What Is a YouTube Disclaimer?

 A YouTube disclaimer is a statement that removes some of your liabilities, establishes your intellectual property rights, or expresses your fair use purposes for using copyrighted content.

 For example, a YouTube disclaimer can explain the risks that might arise from using your content, announce the presence of copyrighted work in your video, or help protect you from lawsuits and prevent the undesirable reproduction of your creations.